-CAI supports policy that requires reserve studies to be prepared in compliance with National Reserve Study Standards.
-CAI supports mandated reserve studies and funding for new community developments and periodic reserve studies for communities with major shared components.
+CAI supports policy that requires reserve studies to be prepared in compliance with the most current edition of the Reserve Study Standards.
+CAI supports mandated reserve studies and funding for new and existing community associations as well as periodic reserve study updates be performed.